sirrobot01/decypharr/README.md

-# DecyphArr
+# Decypharr

 ![ui](docs/docs/images/main.png)

-**DecyphArr** is an implementation of QbitTorrent with **Multiple Debrid service support**, written in Go.
+**Decypharr** is an implementation of QbitTorrent with **Multiple Debrid service support**, written in Go.

-## What is DecyphArr?
+## What is Decypharr?

-DecyphArr combines the power of QBittorrent with popular Debrid services to enhance your media management.
-It provides a familiar interface for Sonarr, Radarr, and other \*Arr applications while leveraging the capabilities of Debrid providers.
+Decypharr combines the power of QBittorrent with popular Debrid services to enhance your media management.
+It provides a familiar interface for Sonarr, Radarr, and other \*Arr applications.

 ## Features

-- 🔄 Mock Qbittorent API that supports the Arrs (Sonarr, Radarr, Lidarr etc)
+- Mock Qbittorent API that supports the Arrs (Sonarr, Radarr, Lidarr etc)
-- 🖥️ Full-fledged UI for managing torrents
+- Full-fledged UI for managing torrents
-- 🛡️ Proxy support for filtering out un-cached Debrid torrents
+- Proxy support for filtering out un-cached Debrid torrents
-- 🔌 Multiple Debrid providers support
+- Multiple Debrid providers support
-- 📁 WebDAV server support for each debrid provider
+- WebDAV server support for each debrid provider
-- 🔧 Repair Worker for missing files
+- Repair Worker for missing files

 ## Supported Debrid Providers